-A flat tyre is easy enough to diagnose and fix, but what happens when it comes to your bike chain skipping between gears while you’re riding, or shifting twice instead of once when you try to change gears when pedalling hard?
+A flat tire is easy enough to diagnose and fix, but what happens when it comes to your bike chain skipping between gears while you’re riding, or shifting twice instead of once when you try to change gears when pedaling hard?

 Why Does My Bike Chain Skip When Pedaling Hard?

 There are many scenarios in which your bike chain skips when pedaling hard, and it is up to you to funnel through the most relevant scenario to diagnose the problem with your bike.
 The first and most common scenario happens due to the natural stretching of cables that comes with usage.

 You should not be alarmed at this, the most stretching happens within the first few times one rides a new cable.
 However, if a cable is old it can stretch too much, which in turn means that your cable doesn’t have enough tension to regulate derailleurs.